KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/payments.md

 **paymentsmerge '[“createtxid"]'**

-The `paymentsmerge` method merges all the funds in either the `1of2` address or the Payments module's Global address of a Payments plan into a single [utxo](../../../basic-docs/start-here/core-technology-discussions/miscellaneous.html#the-utxo-an-elusive-yet-fundamental-concept).
+The `paymentsmerge` method merges funds into a single [utxo.](../../../basic-docs/start-here/core-technology-discussions/miscellaneous.html#the-utxo-an-elusive-yet-fundamental-concept)

-Merged funds cannot be merged again for another `lockedblocks + 100` blocks.(lockedblocks - was set when the Payments plan was created).
+The funds merged can be either the funds currently in the `1of2` address, or the funds can be the funds in the Payments Module's Global Address.

-This prevents a user from merging the funds again before the funds can be released, and preventing payments from happening.
+Merged funds cannot be merged again for a period of time after the merger.
+The time required depends on the value set in the `lockedblocks` argument when the `paymentscreate` method was executed.
+The period of time in which the funds cannot be merged is `lockedblocks + 100`.
+This prevents the user from merging the funds a second time before the funds can be released from the first merger.

-If the number of inputs is too high, a valid Payments release transaction can not be created as it's size will exceed the limit set by the consensus rules.
-This method can be used in such a situation to maintain a manageable number of inputs.
+The size of a `paymentsrelease` transaction is bound by the normal rules of consensus, and therefore the number of inputs that can be provided as arguments is limited.
+If the number of inputs is too high, the consensus mechanism will reject the transaction when it is broadcast to the network.
+In this event, simply split the inputs between multiple `paymentsrelease` transactions as necessary.

 #### Arguments